-Impacted Countries
+Impacted

-DFW grantees,

-Peace Corps, and
+DFW grantees, Peace Corps, and UNICEF Partnerships

-UNICEF Partnerships

-DFW's grants reach the most vulnerable and marginalized communities around the world, including women and girls living in extreme poverty, widows, grandmothers, commercial sex workers, and people with disabilities.
+DFW's grants reach the most vulnerable and marginalized communities around the world. including women and girls living in extreme poverty, widows, grandmothers, commercial sex workers, and people with disabilities.
 Here are some of the key issues where DFW has made an impact over our 15-year history.

-Worldwide, 63% of illiterate adults are women, and 130 million girls do not have access to education.
-Yet women who are educated are more likely to delay marriage, have fewer and healthier children, and improve the quality of life for herself, her family, and her community.
-Women with secondary education can earn nearly two times more income than women with no education.

-DFW has always believed in the transformative power of education.
-Our grantees tear down structural barriers to education, train teachers, and work with community members to create safe spaces for learning, STEM (Science, Technology, Engineering, and Math), discovery, and leadership.
+Worldwide, 63% of illiterate adults are women, and 130 million girls do not have access to education.1 Yet women who are educated are more likely to delay marriage, have fewer and healthier children. and improve the quality of life for herself, her family, and her community.
+Women with secondary education can earn nearly two times more income than women with no education.2 to create safe spaces for learning, STEM (Science, Technology, Engineering, and Math), discovery, and leadership.
 In doing so, countless women and girls across the world build self-confidence and agency and begin writing their own scripts for their lives.